soveng/soveng.github.io/nostr.md

                 <p>
-                A state where you and your views can be deemed unacceptable at the push of a button, instantly transforming you from a regular person enjoying social media to an un-person whose profiles are nuked, social connections are lost, and accounts are frozen.
+                A state where you and your views can be deemed unacceptable at the push of a button, instantly transforming you from a regular person enjoying the interwebs to an un-person whose profiles are nuked, social connections are lost, and accounts are frozen.
 				</p>
 				<ul class="actions">